founderpad/coral/README.md

 ## Debugging locally

 When our local environment is running, we can debug and test the output of the serverless functions by access the Docker logs with the following command:
-`docker logs nhost_api --follow`
+`docker logs nhost_api --follow` (by all means use tail if that's your preference)

 This will provide us with a live tail of the logs so we can see what's happening.

 ## Adding NPM libraries

 If you're going to add a new library, make sure you add it in to the correct `package.json` file.
-If it's client side for the React project then install it in the root `package.json`, but if it's for the custom serverless API, then install it to `/api/package.json`
+If it's client side for the React project then install it in the root `package.json`, but if it's for the custom API, then install it to `/functions/package.json`

 ## Applying migrations and metadata